Frequently Asked Questions

 Psychedelics induce a specific kind of vulnerability, as they are known to enhance suggestibility and sexual feelings.
 Many of these substances can leave patients vulnerable to abuse and manipulation by their therapists or guides.
 While instances of sexual abuse during psychedelic-assisted therapy are relatively rare, they can have devastating consequences for patients and can erode trust in the therapeutic process.
 Indeed, among all the reports of sexual abuse and ethical misconduct within psychedelic therapies, the concerns being raised are not about the psychedelic substance itself, but about the therapy that is accompanying it.
 Many survivors of these abuses agree that psychedelics have the potential to be a powerful healing agent but need to be handled with great care and responsibility.
 Addressing the risk of sexual abuse in psychedelic research and therapy should be adequately prioritized by proper screening and training of therapists and staff, clear guidelines for therapist-patient interactions, monitoring and oversight of the therapists and staff.

-• Psychedelic substances such as Psilocybin, DMT, LSD, and MDMA are in the Schedule 1 of the United Nations Convention on Psychotropic Substances from 1971.
-This means that they are considered to lack therapeutic effects and have a high potential for abuse/dependence and to cause serious adverse effects.
-This scheduling is harmful to scientific research for several reasons:
+• Psychedelic substances such as psilocybin, DMT, LSD, and MDMA are classified as Schedule I drugs under the 1971 United Nations Convention on Psychotropic Substances.
+This designation means they are considered to have no accepted medical use and a high potential for abuse and dependence - despite emerging evidence suggesting their therapeutic potential.
+This classification has significantly hindered scientific research and the development of psychedelic therapies for several reasons:

 Limited research funding